A subtrope of Fake Ultimate Hero.

-may well think he's cheating people off their money when he actually does dabble in the occult (and screws up).
-The "Holy crap, it was REAL?" look on their faces is usually priceless.
+Mind, the Not-So-Phony-Psychic isn't usually a quack (though sometimes they THINK that they are).
+They usually think that they're doing it right, but don't know it better.
+Alternatively, the Not-So-Phony-Psychic may well think they're cheating people of their money when they actually do dabble in the occult (and screw up).
+The "Holy crap, it was REAL?" look on the clients' faces is usually priceless.

 - Robert James Lees in From Hell.
 "I made it all up, and it all came true anyway.
 That's the funny part."

-- Oda Mae Brown in Ghost is a fake medium who comes from a line of real mediums on her mother's side, but always thought that she didn't have "the gift" herself... until Sam comes calling.
+- Oda Mae Brown in Ghost (1990) is a fake medium that comes from a line of real mediums on her mother's side, but always thought that she didn't have "the gift" herself... until Sam comes calling.

 - Frank Bannister from The Frighteners can see dead people, and uses this ability to con people by hiring ghosts to haunt houses and then "exorcise" them for money.

 - Bedknobs and Broomsticks has Emelius Browne, a street magician who discovered a tattered old book of spells and used it to found his "Correspondence College of Witchcraft."
 He is shocked when he meets the film's protagonist, Ms. Price, a witch who has actually learned magic from his lessons.

 - In Team America: World Police, this is implied with Sarah—throughout the movie she "senses" things that are either obvious or turn out to be wrong, but later is able to influence Kim Jong-Il's "panthers" to spare them and attack the Film Actors Guild instead.

 - Puppet Master features several different psychics with legitimate powers.
 One of them, Dana, nevertheless makes her living giving obviously phony fortunes to tourists that she just makes up as she goes along.